ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 [docs.esmvaltool.org](https://docs.esmvaltool.org/en/latest/index.html).
 The source files are located in ``ESMValTool/doc/sphinx/source/``.

-To build documentations locally, first we make sure that the working directory is ``ESMValTool`` and our local branch is checked out.
+To build documentation locally, first we make sure that the working directory is ``ESMValTool`` and our local branch is checked out.
 Then, we run:

 ~~~bash